COVID Protocols: Most programs are currently only available online.

 Beginner’s Meditation Class

 The easiest way to familiarize yourself with the Austin Zen Center and our core practice is to start by attending the Beginners’ Class held on Saturdays from 8:00–9:00am.
-This event is held in the zendo (meditation hall) in the main building at 3014 Washington Square.
+During the pandemic, this event is held exclusively online: Register Here.
 Participants will be given meditation instruction (the core practice of Zen Buddhism), a general orientation to the Center, and an opportunity to ask questions about Zen practice at the Austin Zen Center.

-* Our Saturday Morning Program includes zazen, chanting service, and Dharma talk followed by refreshments and conversation.
+* Our Saturday Morning Program includes zazen, chanting service, and Dharma talk followed by conversation.

 Next Step Meditation Instruction